nhsconnect/national-document-repository/lambdas/README.md

 This will create a virtual environment with all production and test requirements.
 The virtual environment can be found at `.lambdas/venv`.

-To activate the environment run `source ./lambdas/venv/bin/activate`
+To activate the environment in Mac/Linux or UNIX based Windows terminal, run:
+ `source ./lambdas/venv/bin/activate`

+To activate in Windows terminals, run:
+ `./lambdas/venv/Scripts/activate`

 ## Local Deployment to AWS instructions